-5.12 Customer Charges
+5.13 Customer Charges

-When a customer requests new or upgraded electrical services SL&P will provide a quotation for costs associated with getting electrical power to that site.
+When a customer requests new or upgraded electrical services, SL&P will provide a quotation for costs associated with getting electrical power to that site.
+Refer to Section 5.2: General Service Installation for information on how to apply for electrical service.

-5.13 Steps for Service